dohyung97022/awsGuide/README.md

         * Evaluate Traffic that matches the listeners port
         * Can attach SSL Certificate
       * ##### Rules
-        * Rules will decide what ports goes to what target Groups
+        * Rules will decide what ports go to what target Groups
         * Only for Application Load Balancer
       * ##### Target Groups
         * EC2 instances are registered as target groups
-        * Not for Classic Load Balancer
+        * Only for Application Load Balancer
     * #### Types
       * ##### Classic Load Balancer
         * Listeners and EC2 is directly registered